 Indra Sawhney v Union of India

-This case is famously known as Mandal Commission case.
-In this case, the constitutional validity of Government Order for the implementation of Mandal Commission’s recommendations was challenged in the Supreme Court of India by Indra Sawhney in September 1990.
+This case is famously known as the Mandal Commission case.
+In this case, the constitutional validity of Government Order for the implementation of the Mandal Commission’s recommendations was challenged in the Supreme Court of India by Indra Sawhney in September 1990.
 The five-judge Constitutional Bench of the Supreme Court rendered a stay on the operation of the Government Order of implementing Mandal Report’s recommendations until the case is disposed of.

 On 16th November 1992, the Hon’ble Supreme Court upheld the constitutional validity of Government Order and accepted that caste can be the basis of determining backwardness.
 However, the Hon’ble Supreme rendered that overall reservation should not exceed 50% and also introduced the economic exclusion clause known as “Creamy Layer”.
 The term “creamy layer” is used to refer to the slightly better off economically among the OBCs and to better off jatis among them.

-The exclusion of creamy layer from the beneficiaries of reservations is a constitutional requirement to be honored by the Central and State Governments.
+The exclusion of the creamy layer from the beneficiaries of reservations is a constitutional requirement to be honored by the Central and State Governments.